Classification of simple commutative algebras in the Delannoy category: The Delannoy category

 A \defn{measure} for $G$ is a rule $\mu$ assigning to each morphism $f \colon Y \to X$ in $\bS(G)$, with $X$ transitive, a quantity $\mu(f)$ in $k$ such that some axioms hold; see \cite[\S 3.6]{repst}.
 Given a measure $\mu$, we define a tensor category $\uPerm(G, \mu)$ as follows.
 The objects are formal symbols\footnote{In \cite{repst}, we give a concrete interpretation of this category in which $\cC(X)$ is the vector space whose elements are ``Schwartz functions'' on $X$.} $\cC(X)$ where $X$ is a $G$-set; we call $\cC(X)$ the \defn{Schwartz space} on $X$.
 A morphism $\cC(X) \to \cC(Y)$ is a $G$-invariant $k$-valued function on $Y \times X$.
 Composition is given by convolution of functions, the definition of which involves $\mu$.
 We have

 Intuitively, $\cC(X)$ behaves like a permutation representation with basis $X$.
 The object $\cC(X)$ is rigid and self-dual, and its categorical dimension is $\mu(X)$, which is shorthand for $\mu(X \to \mathrm{pt})$.
 Moreover, $\cC(X)$ is naturally a commutative algebra, and as such is \'etale\footnote{We note that the definition of \'etale algebra makes sense in any tensor category.}; this follows from \cite[Proposition~9.6]{repst} and \cite[Proposition~4.11]{discrete}.
-We note that $\uPerm(G, \mu)$ is essentially never abelian (and thus not pre-Tannakian).
+We note that $\uPerm(G, \mu)$ is abelian if and only if $G$ is the trivial group.
+In particular, if $G$ is non-trivial then $\uPerm(G, \mu)$ is not a pre-Tannakian category.
 We refer to \cite[\S 8]{repst} for additional details about the category $\uPerm(G, \mu)$.

 \begin{example} Let $\fS$ be the group of all permutations of $\Omega=\{1,2,\ldots\}$.
 Then $(\fS, \Omega)$ is an oligomorphic permutation group.
 Suppose $k$ has characteristic~0.
 For each $t \in k$ there is a unique measure $\mu_t$ such that $\mu_t(\Omega)=t$, and these account for all the $k$-valued measures.
-The category $\uPerm(\fS, \mu_t)$ is essentially Deligne's interpolation category $\uRep(\fS_t)$ \cite{Deligne}.
+The Karoubi envelope of $\uPerm(\fS, \mu_t)$ is equivalent to Deligne's interpolation category $\uRep(\fS_t)$ \cite{Deligne}.
 See \cite[\S 14]{repst} for proofs of these statements and additional details. \end{example}